EwellNeuroLab/Seizure-Analysis-GUI/README.md

 *Note: if seizure detection has already happened in this working directory, the GUI offers the user to load previous settings.*

-**_Custom-written seizure detection_**

-The user may use their own algorithm to detect seizures.
-In order to demonstrate how to do this, we added a second, spectral-based algorithm.
-The algorithm is wrapped up in the CustomSeizureDetection() function and contains the following features:

-1)  Input of any custom-written detection algorithm - the LFP read by the GUI
-2)  Incorporate the input fields, such as FreqRange and Channel to provide user settings for any kind of algorithm (optional)
-3)  Output - Seizure Onset, Seizure Offset and Duration vectors measured in seconds (N events means N long vectors) - that are crucial to ensure that the scoring works well!
-Moreover, an output mat file where any information about the seizure can be saved.

-When the user wishes to use their own algorithm, the content of this function needs to be replaced to any arbitrary algorithm.

 **_Scoring_**